 Note: the OIDs with red text will be updated once comment resolution is completed.

-Note that the TO, XO, NB, PH, PR and RC components are not included in the pre-coordinated profiles; rather they are included when applicable, e.g., the LAB_NB_Component would be included to support the level of precision a Newborn use case requires on time-related data elements.
+Note that the TO, XO, NB, PH, PR and RC components are not included in the pre-coordinated profiles; rather they are included when applicable, e.g., the LAB_NB_Component would be included to support the level of precision a Newborn use case requires on time-related data elements if the tests are related to newborn screening.
+A receiver shall reject the message with optional profiles if not addressed by partner agreements.

+In addition to trading partner agreement on the use of optional profiles, trading partners need to agree on the required profile, either NG or GU.

 The components that can be assembled into profiles are: